 How Local Mill Demand Sets the Floor — and the Ceiling

-Buyer demand on a Pontotoc County tract is shaped by Tupelo-shed pulpwood and chip-n-saw mills, the Ecru manufacturing corridor, and Memphis-area hardwood buyers reaching down through Pontotoc Ridge.
+Buyer demand on a Pontotoc County tract is shaped by Tupelo-area pulpwood and chip-n-saw mills, the Ecru manufacturing corridor, and Memphis-area hardwood buyers reaching down through Pontotoc Ridge.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: the ridge-to-flatwoods soil flip that changes haul windows by zip code, and the strong furniture-grade hardwood draw out of the Tupelo and Ecru corridor.
 A direct, walk-up offer almost never reflects that reality.